22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 The house has transformed into a small museum for Poe enthusiasts.
 Visitors can stroll through his parlor and walk on the exact hardwood floor he walked on while alive.

-As Poe moved frequently and sold his belonging, the house is mostly barren.
+As Poe moved frequently and sold his belongings, the house is mostly barren.
 The empty space feels like a portal into the King of the Macabre’s mind.

 Explore Pittsburgh

-Although generally overshadowed by its older brother, Pennsylvania’s second-largest city is also worth checking out.
+Although generally overshadowed by its older brother, Pennsylvania’s second-largest city is also worth a visit.

-Pittsburgh has a few niche art museums, is home to the Pirates, and is close to a few other impressive sites.
-Visiting the town should be on everyone’s bucket list of things to do in Pennsylvania.
+Pittsburgh has a few niche art museums, is home to the Pirates, and is close to a number of interesting tourist locations.
+A pit stop in Pittsburgh should top everyone’s bucket list of things to do in Pennsylvania.

 All the Museums

-The art museums are the best thing about Pittsburgh, though I might be biased because I love art so much.
+The art museums are Pittsburgh’s best feature, though I might be biased because I love art so much.
 Pittsburgh is home to an Andy Warhol Museum and the Carnegie Museum of Contemporary Art.
 There’s also a Carnegie National History Museum and a Carnegie Science Center.

 Andrew Carnegie lends his name to many museums because he spent most of his life working in Pittsburgh and is one of the city’s most famed residents.
-Although he gave most of his estate away, you can still tour his business partner’s, Henry Clay Fricke, house in the city.
+Although he gave most of his estate away, you can still tour his business partner, Henry Clay Fricke’s, house in the city.

-Speaking of houses, Pittsburgh is also home to quite a few well-designed and architecturally essential homes.
+Speaking of houses, Pittsburgh is also home to a handful of well-designed and architecturally important homes.
 There’s the Bayernhof house, a Bavarian-style home built with intricate passageways, the Hartwood Mansion, where you can see what life was like for the wealthy at the turn of the 20th century, and Trundle Manor, filled with an eclectic collection of odd and sometimes morbid oddities.

 See an Architectural Wonder